autonomys/sloth256-189/README.md

 The assembly modules are generated from single Perl script, `src/mod256-189-x86_64.pl`, by executing `src/refresh.sh`.
-It's assumed that dependency on Perl in undesired.
+It's assumed that dependency on Perl is undesired.
 Otherwise this step can be moved to `build.rs`, in which case one would remove all subdirectories in `src` and have cargo recreate them during the build phase.